cpran/cpran/doc/cpran.md

     that might do what you need.

     **search** will return a list of all plugin names that match the provided regular expression.
-Currently, it only attempts to match it in the plugin's name.
+Currently, it only attempts to match it in the plugin's name, but future versions will allow matches against other fields as well.

     By using the **--installed** option you can perform this search on your installed plugins, which will additionally show you the local and remote versions, so you can visually check if plugins any need upgrading.

+    **search .\*** will show the entire list of plugins (beware that this might be a long list!).
+Alternatively, you can use the **list** command, which is simply an alias for this query.

-    See CPrAN::Command::search for the full documentation.
+    See [CPrAN::Command::search](search) for the full documentation.

 - **show**